 The plot window allows you to do 2-dimensional scatter plots of one or more pair of table columns (or derived quantities).
-You can display it using the Plot ( ) item in the Control Window's determined by the values in the table columns selected to provide the X and Y values.
+You can display it using the Plot ( determined by the values in the table columns selected to provide the X and Y values.
 A marker will only be plotted if both the X and Y values are not blank.
 Select the quantities to plot and the plotting symbols with the dataset selector (Appendix A.5.1.1) at the bottom.
 You can configure the axes, including zooming in and out, with the mouse (drag on the plot or the axes) or manually as described in Appendix A.5.1.2.